 This gave us a five-day layover in KK, a place we had heard very little about, other than that the Borneo jungle wasn’t too far away.
 I looked at the map to find out more.
 Tracing my finger to the left, I came to a border… “Lisa,” I said, “shall we go to Brunei?”

 The combination of intrigue and the sudden opportunity to bag another country was overwhelming.
-We booked two nights in Banana Homestay & Hostel, the only place we could find in Brunei’s capital, Bandar Seri Begawan, remotely compatible with our budget (it was a few kilometres from the city centre, but book now, fix it later).
+We booked two nights in a place called Banana Homestay & Hostel, which we since discovered has closed down.
+It was actually more like a small hotel rather than a hostel, and was the only place we could find in Brunei’s capital, Bandar Seri Begawan, remotely compatible with our budget (it was a few kilometres from the city centre, but book now, fix it later).

 With accommodation booked, we then faced the not insignificant problem of how to get there.
 A little research uncovered four feasible ways to get from KK to Brunei, each with its own challenges.
 The first is to fly; out of the question for us, at around 80 pounds sterling each for a one-way, 40-minute flight.
 The second is to take a bus; this was worth considering, but the advantages disintegrated the more we read about the hassle involved.
 Although just a five-hour drive, the journey could take double that – on notoriously bumpy roads – because of eight stops on the way for customs checks and passport stamps.
 Eight!